rafpolak/linStacks/README.md

 fig. 1 GBSET Screenshot Main window

 ## **Project Overview**
-GBSET is a simulation tool (fig. 1) for analyzing energy balance in a power grid, incorporating energy storage (BESS) and flexibility services.
+GBSET is a very simple, easy-to-use simulation tool (fig. 1) for analyzing energy balance in a power grid, incorporating energy storage (BESS) and flexibility services.
 The application visualizes renewable generation, demand, and battery state, allowing users to test different energy management scenarios.

 In a simple yet powerful way, you can modify the behavior of flexibility services or other components.
 The tool can be expanded with dedicated time-based features, such as load profiles, advanced behavioral logic, or AI-driven decision-making.
 Potential enhancements include GAN-based learning, reinforcement learning agents, and other adaptive control strategies for more advanced energy management.